 As stated above, the Company has no controlling shareholder.
 It is noted that section 8.3 in chapter 8 of the shelf prospectus it issued on May 27, 2019, dated May 28, 2019 (Ref. no. 2019-01-044844) (hereinafter: "the Prospectus"), as a precaution, and notwithstanding the fact that the Company does not consider the banks to be controlling shareholders, details were provided regarding transactions of the Company with the banks, or in which the banks have a personal interest.
-Regarding the mutual charging agreement see Regulation 21b above.
+Regarding transactions between the Company and Masav see Note 10 and Note 17 of the financial statements.